grodansparadis/vscp/tests/README.md

 Tests use GoogleTest which is part of this repository in the rootfoolder as googletest.
-Googeltest must be configured and built before tests can be run.
+GoogleTest must be configured and built before tests can be run.

 To build